theuerc/Website/gitpod/docs/introduction/languages/python.md

 Pandas Team has their official docs on how to use Gitpod for Pandas development.
 Please check out [Pandas Team's Gitpod guide](https://pandas.pydata.org/docs/dev/development/contributing_gitpod.html).

-## Jupyter Notebooks in VSCode
+## Jupyter Notebooks in VS Code

-For the best experience with Jupyter, please open your Gitpod workspaces in [VSCode Desktop](/docs/references/ides-and-editors/vscode).
+For the best experience with Jupyter, please open your Gitpod workspaces in [VS Code Desktop](/docs/references/ides-and-editors/vscode).

 ## Python Versions